 Usually, the longer the relationship, the longer the breakup takes to complete, and the longer those bad feelings linger.
 You might have to talk it out with your partner more than once, or cry together a few times before you’re really sure it’s finished.
 Or not.
 If you need a clean break, that’s fine too.

 You can’t control your feelings, but you can control the decisions you make.
 If your former flame wants to meet up and you can’t handle it, just say so, and ask them to respect your decision to take time to focus on yourself.

 I didn’t talk to anyone who thought that continuing a physical relationship after a breakup was a good idea.
 It can be temporarily comforting, but the power dynamic is off, and your partner might think hugging, kissing, or sex means that you’re getting back together.
-Of course, there might be some ex-couples out there who can handle friends with benefits after a big breakup, but that’s not the norm.
+There may be some ex-couples out there who can handle friends with benefits after a big breakup, but that’s not the norm.

 You Don’t Have to Be Friends

-You will survive your breakup, I promise.
+You will survive your breakup, I promise!
 Your friends will still be your friends, you’ll have more time to focus on yourself, and you might even meet someone else.
-There’s no way to know how you’ll get along (or not) with your ex, so your post-breakup life should mostly be about self-care instead of dwelling on your ex.
-You might be scared to think of your life without this person, like my friend Julia, but like most people, she realized that her decision was the right one.
-“I think I was scared that I was going to look back and regret not trying harder to make it work, but in reality, not once have I looked back and wished I had stayed with someone I broke up with.”
+There’s no way to know how you’ll get along (or not) with your ex, so your post-breakup life should mostly be about self-care instead of dwelling on your her/him.
+It might be scary to think of your life without them, like it was for my friend Julia: “I think I was scared that I was going to look back and regret not trying harder to make it work,” she said.
+But, like most people, she realized that her decision was the right one: “In reality, not once have I looked back and wished I had stayed with someone I broke up with.”
 You and your ex will move on, and then one day one of your friends will interview you for an article about how you dealt with that stuff.